LeUnAiDeS/IOscope/README.md

 If no errors are raised during the execution, you should see the results of all executed workloads.
 Check the results inside *results* in *IOscope*.
 Each file consists of the I/O access patterns of the correspondent workload, as the files' names indicate.

-In addition, we provide an execution dataset of *IOscope* results regarding this validation.
+In addition, we provide a partial dataset of *IOscope* results obtained from the validation process.
-You can find them under the folder datasets.
+You can find them in the folder datasets.
 ```
 IOscope$ ls IOscope_validation/datasets/
 ```